Atelier-Shiori/Hakuchou/Readme.md

 # Hakuchou
-Hakuchou (白鳥) is a macOS/iOS framework that allows easy access to core API functionality to AniList and Kitsu.
+Hakuchou (白鳥) is a macOS/iOS framework that allows easy access to core API functionality to AniList, Kitsu, and MyAnimeList.
 Data is formatted to Atarashii-API data objects to maintain compatibility.

 # Dependencies
 * AFNetworking